pretorh/lfs-notes/steps/0-setup.md

 ## directory structure

-Create directory structure with `sudo --preserve-env=LFS sh ./scripts/4/create-dirs.sh`
+Create directory structure as root using `./scripts/4/create-dirs.sh`

-TODO: recheck lib64 creation - should it be a symlink here (it was empty dir before `chroot`, and had to symlink to `usr/lib)

 ## switch to lfs user